-MT 301 - Business Practices and Ethics
+MT 203 - Law, Ethics and Business Practices

 This course introduces the student to the legal issues that a massage therapist faces.
 Students will understand the necessity of obtaining a license for professional practices.
 They will learn the scope of practice, regulations, and ordinances regulated for massage therapy.
 Students will have an understanding of the job opportunities in the massage industry while covering professionalism, ethical practice, and local and state laws and regulations as it relates to massage.
-Students will also cover resumes, brochures and business plans.
+Course will also cover resumes, brochures and business plans.
+Topics also include the various business entities, bookkeeping and recording keeping for their business and insurance need, advertising/marketing their business, the ethical behavior of a massage therapist, and the laws and rules that govern the massage therapy industry within the state of California.